Juan-Jones/blogsphere/content/blog/best-apps-to-sell-stuff.md

 ### 1. eBay

 eBay remains one of the most popular online marketplaces, offering a vast audience and a wide range of categories for selling items.
-From electronics and clothing to collectibles and antiques, {{< nofollow href="https://www.ebay.com" >}}eBay{{< /nofollow >}} provides sellers with a platform to reach millions of potential buyers worldwide.
+From electronics and clothing to collectibles and antiques, (Ebay)[https://www.ebay.com] provides sellers with a platform to reach millions of potential buyers worldwide.
 With features like auction-style listings and Buy It Now options, eBay offers flexibility in how you sell your items.

 ### 2. Facebook Marketplace